Mental Maths Games: 5 Card Games to Learn

-Card games are ideal for teaching mental maths skills in a fun and interactive way.
+Ever wondered how you can make maths more interesting for your child?
+Mental maths games are ideal for teaching maths skills in an interactive way.

-Through card games younger kids can learn to identify and sequence numbers while older children get a chance to practice addition, subtraction, division and multiplication.
+Through fun card games, younger kids can learn to identify and sequence numbers while older children get a chance to practice addition, subtraction, division and multiplication.

-Here are five card games children will enjoy.
+Here are five fun card games children will enjoy.

 Goal: To be the first player with no cards.
 This game helps kids learn to order numbers.